-Great Partners for 2016
+Great Partners for 2022

 Summer Reading at New York Libraries partnerships bring resources to all public libraries and families.
+Flyer of 2022 Partners!

-- New York Council for the Humanities
+- Humanities New York

 - New York State Reading Association